-Last month my cousin Mayeen, my friend Loveli and I visited the small city a for a sun-drenched weekend.
-We stayed there for a night so we can visit Apo Island to swim with the Pawikans and also for a quick glimpse of the enchanting Balinsasayao Twin Lakes.
+Last month my cousin Mayeen, my friend Lovelijune and I visited Dumaguete City for a sun-drenched weekend.
+We stayed here for a night to get to Apo Island to swim with the sea turtles (pawikans) and for a quick glimpse of the enchanting Balinsasayao Twin Lakes.

 Where to Stay on a Budget

-My cousin’s friend from Dumaguete recommended Hotel Camilla, which is just a walk away from the public market.
+Hotel Camilla was recommended by cousin’s friend from Dumaguete.
+The hotel is just a minute walk from the public market.
 Unfortunately, when we went there it’s already fully booked.

 We just stayed at Vintage Inn, one of the cheapest hostels in Dumaguete.
 It is located across their public market.
 When we asked about their prices, the front desk lady didn’t seem friendly (but not really rude) and said that their rooms are almost full but we guessed not.
 We said that we will just come back and survey other hostels.